Arc-i-Tech/Arc-i-Tech.github.io/branch-creation-guidelines.md

      * Base branch can be your `epic` branch or `user-story` branch of your Issue/ Task.
      * If there is no `epic` or `user-story` for your Issue/ Task then use `main` branch as base branch.

-   - Commit all changes to your `branch` for which `issue/ task` it is created.
+   - Commit all changes to your `branch` for which it is created.

 **Note: Changes from any `branch` which doesn't follow the above naming convention are not accepted.**